-First-ever TIA and minor ischaemic stroke patients referred to and assessed by the in- and/ or outpatients stroke services at three centres within 7 days of symptom onset will be identified by the treating clinician and/ or the research team.
+Patients with first-ever TIA and minor ischaemic stroke referred to and assessed by the inpatient and/or outpatient stroke services at three centres within 7 days of symptom onset will be identified by the treating clinician and/or the research team.
 If the patient provides verbal consent to be considered for the study then their medical records will then be assessed against the study inclusion and exclusion criteria.
 Patients known to be hypertensive and on treatment prior to their cerebrovascular event should have their antihypertensive medications suspended at admission, in keeping with standard practice at the recruiting centres, unless there is a specific indication for them to continue.
 Where treatment is suspended and the patient is willing to be considered for the trial then they are potentially eligible for inclusion provided other inclusion/exclusion criteria are not violated.
-Once a potential participant has been confirmed to be eligible then research staff will approach the individual to discuss the study in more detail, provide a Participant Information Sheet, and seek written informed consent.
+Once a potential participant has been confirmed to be eligible then research staff will approach the individual to discuss the study in more detail, provide a participant information sheet and seek written informed consent.